 I am fortunate to make my living as an artist, sharing my visions in a medium to which I feel deeply connected.
 I currently focus on realism with an emphasis on the design and texture of one-of-a-kind hand-carved ceramic trompe l’oeil sculptures carved to look like birch trees, charred wood and weathered logs.
 In the past I have also done explorations into realistic pine and hardwood trees.

 Works are included in many permanent collections including among others The Metropolitan Museum of Art, the Renwick Gallery of the Smithsonian American Art Museum, the Carnegie Museum of Art, and the Mint Museum.
-Pieces are also included in many esteemed private collections also contain pieces, including the Kamm Teapot Foundation – the world’s largest teapot collection.
+Pieces are also included in many esteemed private collections on five continents.

 I hold a BA in Speech Communication from Ithaca College.
 While there and at the school’s London Center I also studied art and architecture history.